foundation/foundation-sites/README.md

 Welcome to Foundation
 =====================

 Foundation is the most advanced responsive front-end framework in the world.
-With Foundation, you can quickly prototype and build sites or apps that work on any kind of device, with tons of included layout constructs (like a full responsive grid), elements and best practices.
+You can quickly prototype and build sites or apps that work on any kind of device with Foundation, which includes layout constructs (like a fully responsive grid), elements and best practices.

 Homepage:      http://foundation.zurb.com<br />
 Documentation: http://foundation.zurb.com/docs<br />